encryptogroup/PSI/README.md

 ### Faster Private Set Intersection Based on OT Extension

 By *Benny Pinkas, Thomas Schneider and Michael Zohner* in USENIX Security Symposium 2014 [1].
 Please note that the code is currently being restructured and not all routines might work correctly.
+The PSI code is licensed under AGPLv3, see the LICENSE file for a copy of the license.

 ### Features
 ---